Don Kojis: Early life

 Kojis was born on July 15, 1939, in Milwaukee, Wisconsin.
 He attended Notre Dame High School in Milwaukee, where he was a standout basketball player.
-He scored 48 points in one January 1957 game.
-In 1957, he was named by the Associated Press (AP) to its All-Wisconsin high school basketball team.
+As a junior in 1956, Kojis set a record for most points in a season in the Catholic Conference.
+In 1956, he was named to the All-State Catholic tournament team.
+In 1957, he was named by the Associated Press (AP) to its first-team All-Wisconsin high school basketball team.
+Kojis averaged over 31 points per game in 1957.
+He scored 48 points in a January 1957 game.